glaudirsbr/dio/README.md

-# Local onde será guardado os exercicios do Digital Innovation One
+# Os exercicios do Digital Innovation One